siglun/texts/2017/10/preservation_storing.md

 During management

 - it should be possible to update members of an aggregate without disturbing the hyperlinks
 - it should be possible to migrate members of the structure asynchronously.

-For example, it should be possible to migrate the facsimiles at one moment in time and the XML content files at another.
+For example, it should be possible

+- to migrate the facsimiles at one moment in time.
+Such as going from tif to jpeg2000
+- to migrate the XML content files at another.
+Such as going from TEI P5 to a future TEI.

+### Nice to have

+We have cases where the terms and conditions for documents differ between members of an aggregate.
+Hence,

+- it should be possible to set license and availability at file level.

+## Retriving from Preservica